 The Department of Social Anthropology administers three funds that support research, including field research, in particular regions:

-- The Frederick Williamson Memorial Fund for the Himalayan region (information and applications to the Secretary of the Williamson Fund Managers, Museum of Archaeology and Anthropology, Downing Street, Cambridge, CB2 3DZ).
-Closing date for Williamson Fund: 15 March annually.
+• The Frederick Williamson Memorial Fund for the Himalayan region (information and applications to the Secretary of the Williamson Fund Managers, Museum of Archaeology and Anthropology, Downing Street, Cambridge, CB2 3DZ).

-- The Anthony Wilkin Fund is devoted to the encouragement of research in ethnology and archaeology, preferably by fieldwork among less developed societies, and in lands other than Greece, Italy, or Egypt.
+• The Anthony Wilkin Fund is devoted to the encouragement of research in ethnology and archaeology, preferably by fieldwork among less developed societies, and in lands other than Greece, Italy, or Egypt.
 Preference is given to candidates for the Studentship who have obtained honours in the Archaeological and Anthropological Tripos or have received the MPhil in Social Anthropology, in Biological Anthropology, or in Archaeology, and are not of standing to become Masters of Arts.
 Awards are normally made only to cover research expenses, not for student maintenance or fees.
-Application forms available from Anna O'Mahoney in the Department of Archaeology (administrator@arch.cam.ac.uk) and must be returned no later than 30 May.
+Application forms are available form the Department of Archaeology.

 Smuts Memorial Fund